 |Candidate reply date for students admitted Regular Decision: May 1|

-Application forms are available at colby.edu/apply, where there are links to the Common Application, the QuestBridge application, and to the Coalition for Access, Affordability, and Success application.
-Because we encourage students from all socioeconomic backgrounds to consider Colby, there is no fee to apply for admission.
+Application forms are available at colby.edu/apply, where there are links to the Common Application, the QuestBridge application, and to the Coalition for College application.
+There is no fee to apply for admission.

-Colby requires results of one of the following three options: the SAT, the ACT, or two SAT Subject Tests.
-Students may elect to self-report their standardized test scores on the application.
-Official scores will be required only for students choosing to enroll at Colby.
-Students seeking to fulfill the College’s foreign language requirement may do so by earning a 640 or higher on a foreign language Subject Test.
-Please review our dates and deadlines for information about when testing should be completed.
+Colby is test optional.
+Students may choose whether to submit the results of their standardized test scores with their application for admission.
+Students choosing to submit SAT, ACT, or SAT Subject Test scores may elect to self-report their standardized test scores on the application.
+Official scores will be required only for students who submitted testing results with their application and choose to enroll at Colby.
+Students seeking to fulfill the College’s foreign language requirement may do so by submitting official test scores that indicate an earned score of 640 or higher on a foreign language Subject Test or receiving a score of a 4 or higher on an AP foreign language exam or scoring a 6 or higher on an International Baccalaureate foreign language exam.
+Please refer to the Colby AP Exam Policy via the Registrar’s webpage.
 Information about the tests is available at collegeboard.com/testing and at actstudent.org.
 The Colby College institutional codes are 3280 for the SAT and Subject Tests and 1638 for the ACT.
-Candidates planning to submit only ACT results are encouraged to take the ACT with the optional writing test component.

 Global Entry Semester Admission

 Colby offers two first semester abroad options—in Dijon, France, and Salamanca, Spain—which are described in the Opportunities to Study Off Campus section.
 Students who participate in one of the College’s first semester abroad programs will earn academic credit and satisfy distribution requirements toward the degree at the same pace as their classmates.
-Admission to the fall semester abroad program is based on prior foreign language study, demonstrated independence and maturity, and personal qualities that suggest a smooth transition to campus in January.
+Admission to the fall semester abroad program is based on prior foreign language study and personal qualities that suggest a smooth transition to campus in January.